 If there is a particular source that you are looking to cite, and you did not find it in our guide, rest assured that we have expert writers who know how to cite every source there is.

 EduBirdie is ready to accept your request for help no matter where you are.
 We get requests from from Australia to Ireland, from Sydney to Miami, from the University of New South Wales to Texas Tech University.
-We help students everywhere!
+We help students everywhere and with any issue!
+No matter what service do you need, be it math homework or law assignment help.
 Just go to our homepage and speak with a customer service representative in order to be connected with a writer.
 It’s the easiest decision you’ll make in your life!